4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 But let us return to the Adam-Ivan problem.
 Why is retraining the "model" so expensive?
 Why does a small change cost as much as doing it all over again?

 The answer is obvious.
 Adam didn't have well engineered CI/CD and ML Pipeline for Model Service.
 Instead of creating a ML pipeline, Adam prepared the data, trained and tested the model manually.
-Instead of CI/CD, Adam sent a set of model files via messenger to ML product developers.
+Instead of CD for Model Service, Adam sent a set of model files via messenger to ML product developers.
 To do this, he went through many iterations and experiments.
 And like any living person, Adam forgot the details of the iteration at which the current version of the model was created.

 Traditional CI/CD is not enough to enable cheap iterative changes in the Model Service.